 The most meaningful and effective way to help millions of Americans facing hunger is to strengthen assistance programs like SNAP, our nation’s most effective defense against hunger.
 Grounded in our strong foundation of Jewish values, MAZON calls attention to populations whose challenges have long been overlooked — including military families, veterans, Native Americans, single mothers, and LGBTQ older adults.

-struggle with food insecurity today.
+of Americans face food insecurity today.
 Before COVID-19, the number was 40 million.

 in America are at risk of hunger.